ReactOS

-ReactOS is a free and open-source operating system for amd64/i686 personal computers intended to be binary-compatible with computer programs and device drivers made for Windows Server 2003 and later versions of Windows.
-ReactOS has been noted as a potential open-source drop-in replacement for Windows and for its information on undocumented Windows APIs.
+ReactOS is a free and open-source operating system for i586/amd64 personal computers that is intended to be binary-compatible with computer programs and device drivers developed for Windows Server 2003 and later versions of Microsoft Windows.
+ReactOS has been noted as a potential open-source drop-in replacement for Windows and has been of interest for its information on undocumented Windows APIs.

 ReactOS has been in development since 1996.
-As of October 2025, it is still considered feature-incomplete alpha software, and is therefore recommended by the developers only for evaluation and testing purposes.
-However, many Windows applications are currently working, such as Adobe Reader 9.3, GIMP 2.6, and LibreOffice 5.4.
+As of October 2025, it is still considered to be feature-incomplete alpha software.
+Therefore, it is recommended by the developers to be used only for evaluation and testing purposes.
+However, many Windows applications are working, such as Adobe Reader 9.3, GIMP 2.6, and LibreOffice 5.4.

-ReactOS is primarily written in C, with some elements, such as ReactOS File Explorer, written in C++.
+ReactOS is primarily written in C, with some elements written in C++, such as the ReactOS File Explorer.
 The project partially implements Windows API functionality and has been ported to the AMD64 processor architecture.
-ReactOS, as part of the FOSS ecosystem, re-uses and collaborates with many other FOSS projects, most notably the Wine project, which presents a Windows compatibility layer for Unix-like operating systems.
+ReactOS is part of the FOSS ecosystem so it re-uses and collaborates with many other FOSS projects, most notably the Wine project that presents a Windows compatibility layer for Unix-like operating systems.

 History

 Early development

 Around 1996, a group of free and open-source software developers started a project called FreeWin95 to implement a clone of Windows 95.
-The project stalled in discussions of the design of the system.
+The project stalled in discussions on the design of the system.

 While FreeWin95 had started out with high expectations, there still had not been any builds released to the public by the end of 1997.
 As a result, the project members, led by then coordinator Jason Filby, joined together to revive the project.
 The revived project sought to duplicate the functionality of Windows NT.
 In creating the new project, a new name, ReactOS, was chosen.
 The project began development in February 1998 by creating the basis for a new NT kernel and basic drivers.
 The name ReactOS was coined during an IRC chat.
-While the term "OS" stood for operating system, the term "react" referred to the group's dissatisfaction with – and reaction to – Microsoft's monopolistic position.
+While the term "OS" stood for operating system, the term "react" referred to the group's dissatisfaction inspired reaction to Microsoft's monopolistic position.

-In 2002, the ReactOS Foundation was established in Moscow with Maxim Osowski and Aleksey Bragin as executive officers and Vladimir Bragin, Saveliy Tretiakov and Alexey Ivanov on the board of directors.
+In 2002, the ReactOS Foundation was established in Moscow with Maxim Osowski and Aleksey Bragin as executive officers and Vladimir Bragin, Saveliy Tretiakov, and Alexey Ivanov on the board of directors.
 In 2015, the foundation was liquidated.